EVORA-project/evora-ontology/models/docs/hybridomaDescription.md

 # Slot: hybridoma description (hybridomaDescription)

-_The description of the hybridoma_
+_The description of the hybridoma._